On my one year anniversary here, I put in my notice that I would be leaving by the end of the year.

 It’s an exhilarating feeling to put in your notice, there’s a certain thrill when it comes to “what’s next.”
 At the same time, I’m in mourning.
 I had so much hope and energy to be here, had told myself that it was going to be a permanent move.
 I spent all of my savings on erecting a greenhouse and starting a nursery business, taking any security blanket away and throwing me into this crazy world.
 I have learned many things this year about myself, running a business and working with southern heirloom apple varieties.
 I had some really awesome days and some days where I felt so miserable that I wanted to just disappear.
 I have never been more stressed out, sleep deprived or lonely in my life, yet I still thought this was where I needed to be.
 I attribute this to my often ridiculous love for the trees, which blinds me at times.

-This is why, at this time, “This is a business” is not a good enough excuse to get me to spray things I don’t believe are necessary given the goals and objectives.
+At this time, “This is a business” is not a good enough excuse to get me to spray things I don’t believe are necessary given the goals and objectives.
+Especially when only 20% of apples in the cider are from the orchard (Aka: Why not use this opportunity to grow apples for cider, since the cider will still be made without them).
 I can’t concern myself with the now and turn a blind eye to what my impacts might be down the road on this landscape and other people.
-That’s not responsible, I can’t let myself spray a tree with pesticides, fungicides, hormones and other chemicals without knowing what the tree’s genetics and natural associations are capable of producing.
+That’s not responsible, I can’t let myself spray a tree with pesticides, fungicides, hormones and other chemicals without first knowing what the tree’s genetics and natural associations are capable of producing.
 Perhaps that is the definition of a radical these days.

 Yesterday someone from a University came by the cider house and asked me what I had sprayed earlier that day.
 I hadn’t sprayed anything.
 She was smelling the residues left behind from the previous pressing of apples brought in from a conventional orchard.
 When I had walked past them last week, I could smell fungicide residue from 50 feet away.
 Had there been any question, one could just go and look at the dusty film on the apples to confirm suspicions.
 Apparently this smell can linger 3 days in a parking lot, which is disturbing on a variety of levels.